ctp-eos/ctp-sci/CTP: Grand Unification.md

 ### Conclusion

-Einstein’s equation describes the visible. **CT∞ > PE = mc²** reveals the **invisible order**: a vast energetic domain, coded in consciousness and translated into spacetime via T-energy.
+Einstein’s equation describes the visible. **CT∞>PE=mc²** reveals the **invisible order**: a vast energetic domain, coded in consciousness and translated into spacetime via T-energy.
 The physical universe is not primary—it is a **shadow cast by a deeper, intelligent continuum**.

 ---